 Every year, the Saïd Foundation Oxford Scholarship program awards scholarships to graduate students who are from Lebanon, Syria, Palestine or Jordan.
 Funded by the Saïd Foundation, the scholarships are open to all fields of study but a separate scholarship application must be completed to be considered for the awards.
 The deadline is usually sometime in November of each year.

-The Commonwealth Distance Learning Scholarship program awards as many as 10 students for human rights advocates who are from specific South Asian and African countries.
-These awards cover the cost of the MSt progam in Internal Human Rights Law.
+The Commonwealth Distance Learning Scholarship program awards as many as 10 human rights advocates (students), who are from specific South Asian and African countries with the Commonwealth Distance Learning Scholarship.
+These awards cover the cost of the MSt program in International Human Rights Law.
 A separate application is required for consideration.
 The application deadline is typically sometime in April for programs beginning in September of the same year.